EliasSoltaniAI/AI-translate/README.md

 - [FastAPI Backend](#fastapi-backend)

 ## Installation
-Then do these steps if you already haven't done.
+Do these steps if you already haven't done.
 1. Clone the repository:
     ```bash
     git clone git@github.com:EliasSoltaniAI/skill-translation-api.git